barrow-420/ctf-writeups/HTB/Dancing_(smb)_1.md

 do_connect: Connection to 10.129.54.45 failed (Error NT_STATUS_RESOURCE_NAME_NOT_FOUND)
 Unable to connect with SMB1 -- no workgroup available
 ```
-Tried connecting to all the servers but every serves except for WorkShares requires credentials which I don't have.
+Tried connecting to all the servers but every servers except for WorkShares requires credentials which I don't have.

 `smbclient \\\\<ip>\\WorkShares`